Aidge demonstration#

 import aidge_core

-# Conv2D Operator is available only "export_serialize" is available
+# Conv2D Operator is available but only the "export_serialize" is available.

 print(f"Available backends:\n{aidge_core.get_keys_Conv2DOp()}")